Bible Time

 There are various times in our modern era where the text is rerunning again at various time scales.
 All of its key stories are informing modern headlines.
 This includes big wars, like World War II, it also includes smaller wars especially in the middle east.
 It also includes a host of political headlines, including events like 9/11.

-There is a season coming up in the late 2020s when there is a convergence of the tail of a prophetic replay of the Exodus and a prophetic replay of Noah.
-Both textual stories involve drowning and a surviving remnant.
-As Noah replays generally involve war, this is likely world war.
+There is a season coming up in the late 2020s when there is a convergence of the tail of a prophetic replay of the 2000th anniversary of Jesus' ministry year and passion weeks.
+There is also an important prophetic anniversary of Noah's flood.
+As Noah replays generally involve war, this is likely a world war.

 Website Organization